MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/before-you-start.md

 Install the CoE CLI [locally](../install.md#local-install) or via a [docker image](../install.md#docker-install).

-## Power Platform Environment Prerequisites
+## Power Platform environment prerequisites

 Environment | Description
 ----------- | -------------
 Developer | Development environments that each maker uses to create and manage source-controlled solutions.
 ALM environment | Environment with Microsoft Dataverse enabled.
-This environment will be used to deploy managed solution.
+This environment will be used to deploy a managed solution.
 Validation | Environment used to validate builds before merging into a solution branch.              |
 Test | Pre-production environment used to test solutions before moving to production.          |
 Production | Production environment for managed solutions.                                         |